petercorrea/any-color-you-like/README.md

 ## Scripts

-`npm test` will test that the function works as expected for both string and buffer inputs.
+`npm test` will test that the function works as expected for red, blue, green, cyan, yellow, magenta, black and white.
 <br/><br/>